 Ms. Cohen of Merion Station, PA, is a former five-term member of the Pennsylvania

 House of Representatives (1993-2002) for the 148th District of Montgomery County.

-She has been a member of the PCOM Board of Trustees since 2003.
+She served for several years a member of the PCOM Board of Trustees.